-The collection fund is an agent's statement reflecting the statutory obligation of billing authorities to maintain a separate Collection Fund.
-The statement shows the transactions of the billing authority in relation to the collection from local taxpayers of Council Tax and Non-Domestic Rates (NDR) and its distribution to precepting bodies.
-For the Council, the major Council tax precepting bodies are Oxfordshire County Council and the Police and Crime Commissioner for Thames Valley, and with Central Government replacing Thames Valley for NDR.
+The Collection Fund is an agent's statement reflecting the statutory obligation of billing authorities to maintain a separate Collection Fund.
+The statement shows the transactions of the billing authority in relation to the collection from local taxpayers of Council Tax and Non-Domestic Rates

+(NDR) and its distribution to precepting bodies.
+For the Council, the major Council Tax precepting bodies are Oxfordshire County Council and the Police and Crime Commissioner for Thames Valley, and with Central Government replacing Thames Valley for NDR.

-On Council tax, income of £122.1 million was received and £121 million was paid out in precepts and demands.
-After taking the provision for bad debts and balance brought forward into account, the surplus on the Council tax collection fund balance at the end of the year was £7.6 million.
+On Council tax, income of £130.6 million was received and £132.2 million was paid out in precepts and demands.
+After taking the provision for bad debts and balance brought forward into account, the surplus on the Council tax collection fund balance at the end of the year was £4.9 million.
 This will be re-distributed to all major precepting authorities.

-On NDR, £56.1 million was received and £64.4 million was paid out to the Council, central government and Oxfordshire County Council (OCC).
-After taking the balance brought forward, provision for bad debts and the provision for appeals into account, the surplus on the NDR collection fund balance at the end of the year was £.06 million.
-This will be shared between the Council, central government and OCC.
+On NDR, £73.6 million was received and £72.0 million was paid out to the Council, Central Government and Oxfordshire County Council (OCC).
+After taking the balance brought forward, provision for bad debts and the provision for appeals into account, the deficit on the NDR Collection Fund balance at the end of the year was £4.7 million.
+This will be shared between the Council, Central Government and OCC.

 The Council is acting as the accountable body for the Oxfordshire Local Enterprise Partnership (OxLEP) and is retaining additional business rates collected from within the Science Vale, Didcot Growth Accelerator and Milton Park Extension Enterprise Zones on their behalf.
-As at 31 March 2023, the amount of business rates retained by the Council on behalf of OxLEP was in excess of £20 million.
+As at 31 March 2024, the amount of business rates retained by the Council on behalf of OxLEP was in the region of £27 million.